 Between Charlesgate West and Charlesgate East, parking is prohibited, and the curb line at the right edge is farther to the right.
-The rightmost lane used to be a wide, general purpose lane – but nobody who knew the intersection drove a motor vehicle in this lane.
-It became a parking lane after Charlesgate East.
-A motorist who drove in this lane would be trapped to the right of other through traffic.
+The rightmost lane used to be a wide, general purpose travel lane — but nobody who knew the intersection drove a motor vehicle in this lane.
+A motorist who drove in this lane would be trapped to the right of other through traffic when it became a parking lane after Charlesgate East.

 In or around 2010, bike lanes and a so-called “bike box” were installed at Charlesgate East.

-The intersection as it existed before 2010 is shown in the upper of the two photos below.
-The intersection with changes is shown in the lower photo.
+The intersection with Charlesgate East as it existed before 2010 is shown in the first of the two photos below.
+The intersection with changes is shown in the second photo.

 A bike lane is on the left side of the roadway (upper right in the photo above) leads to an underpass.
 The transition from the right side to the left side is supposed to be made by way of the “bike box”, with bicyclists swerving left across two lanes of motor traffic to wait facing the left-side bike lane as shown in the image below.
 Bicyclists headed for other destinations are also supposed to use the “bike box,” waiting in the appropriate lane.